dagronf/DSFStepperView/README.md

 ## History

+* `2.0.0`:
+  - Added iOS implementation for cross-platform compatibility (both SwiftUI and Catalyst support)
+  - Separated `floatValue` into `floatValue` (Swift only) and `numberValue` (an NSNumber for objc).
+If you have used bindings in your XIB that previously observed `floatValue` you will need to update them to use `numberValue` instead.
+  - Removed the ability to *set* the value via the publisher in Combine.
 * `1.1.4`: Added Objc demo, fixed delegate visibility
 * `1.1.3`: Fixed issue with default SwiftUI initializer not exported.
 * `1.1.2`: Some updates for accessibility